-Helping kids with homework?
-These are the homework mistakes you should avoid!
-Learn what to do instead to get the most out of homework time with your child.
+Take a look at these homework mistakes you should avoid.
+Learn what to do instead to get the most out of your child’s homework time.

 5 homework mistakes you should avoid

 Maybe you dread homework time and the ensuing frustration it can bring for both you and your child.
 You wonder if homework is worth the time, or if he’s using its potential effectively.

 After three kids and advice from their teachers, I’ve learned that the homework hassles have more to do with how we frame it than the actual work itself.
 Of course, if it feels like your child is taking too long compared to his peers or that homework is eating up your family time, talk to your teacher.